yangzhou6666/ASRProphet/models/wav2vec2_asr/run_wav2vec-base.md

 ```
 for model in "wav2vec-base"
 do
-  for seed in 1 2 3
+  for accent in "YBAA"
   do
-    for size in 100 200 300 400
+    for size in 400
     do
-      for accent in "YKWK" "THV" "TLV"
+      for seed in 3
       do
         echo $accent $seed $size
         echo
         echo
-        CUDA_VISIBLE_DEVICES=3 python3 -u inference.py \
+        CUDA_VISIBLE_DEVICES=5 python3 -u inference.py \
           --cache_dir=$CACHE_DIR \
           --wav_dir=$WAV_DIR \
           --val_manifest=$DATA/$accent/manifests/train/"$model"/error_model/$size/seed_"$seed"/train.json \